Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Federal loans are typically the most affordable option out there — especially for bad-credit borrowers.
 The downside is that federal loans come with annual limits, sometimes as low as $5,500.
 If it doesn’t cover all of your tuition and fees, you might need to turn to private funding.

-Yes, you can get a Parent PLUS or Graduate PLUS loan with bad credit.
-While PLUS is the only federal program that considers your credit score, you can fill out a form showing that there are circumstances outside of your control that have hurt your credit.
+It’s possible to get a Parent PLUS or Graduate PLUS loan with bad credit.
+While PLUS is the only federal program that considers your credit score, you can appeal your application.
+This involves filling out a form showing that there are circumstances outside of your control that have hurt your credit.

 Another option is to bring on an endorser to help you qualify.
 Similar to a cosigner, an endorser must fill out part of your federal loan application and agree to repay your loan if you can’t.